tbklang/documentation/docs/language/43-modules.md

 // Code goes here
 ```

+You would then save this into a file named `myModule.t`.

+> Note, that if your module’s declared name does not match the filename
+> there will not be an immediate error. **However**, this is because the
+> default value for the configuration option `"modman:strict_headers"`
+> is set to `false` - this will change in the future

 ### Naming

 Because the module is the root of all other containers such as classes